 ALSO READIndia rejects Ontario Assembly's move to declare 1984 anti-Sikh riots as genocide India raises with Canada its PM's presence at Khalsa Day event Uber setting up artificial intelligence lab in Toronto Officers find mock explosive device at Toronto airport Airline: 2 planes clip wings at Toronto airport, no injuries

+It will announce the first set of companies in mid-November that will be accepted into the accelerator, the statement said.
+Under the partnership with Zone Startups India, selected start-ups will go through a four-month acceleration programme, the statement said.
 They will be provided with a dedicated space at Palava to work, get mentorship from ZSI and its wide network, opportunities to conduct pilots, network and raise funds, along with other professional services support (accounting, legal, taxation and more), it added.